MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-red-hat.md

         $ sudo yum update
         $ sudo yum install -y mssql-server

-5. After the package installation finishes, run the configuration script and follow the prompts to accept the End-User License Agreement and set the initial password:
+5. After the package installation finishes, run the configuration script and follow the prompts to accept the End-User License Agreement, set the initial password, enable the service and confirm if the service is going to run on boot:

         $ sudo /opt/mssql/bin/sqlservr-setup